magtronic/Hello-World/README.md

 Man all about Electronics and RF

-I am due for success
+I am due for success, yep